+WOLFRAM ST. & MILDRED AVE.
 WATER PROJECT PROJECT DESCRIPTION

-Project: The Department of Water Management will soon be installing 4,545 feet of 8-inch water main in S. Burnham Avenue, from 350' north of E. 83rd Street to E. 87th Street, and in E. 83rd Street, from S. Marquette Avenue to S. Exchange Avenue.
+Project: The Department of Water Management will soon be installing 302 feet of 8-inch and 2,758 feet of 12-inch water main in W. Wolfram Street, from N. Racine Avenue to N. Halsted Street and N. Mildred Avenue, from W. George Street to W. Wolfram Street.

-Reason: The old main consists of 6-inch pipe, and we want to expand capacity.
-Further, the old pipe dates back to 1891 and needs to be replaced.
+Reason: The old pipe dates back to 1891 and needs to be replaced.

-Timing: We will begin installing the new water main shortly, and expect the work to be completed in October.
-Restoration will follow in November.
+Timing: We will begin installing the new water main shortly, and expect the work to be completed in early September 2015.
+This includes restoration.
 Dates may change depending on weather and other factors.
 If there is any appreciable change, we will notify you.

-Traffic: We will allow traffic to flow outside of our working hours.
+Traffic: We will allow traffic to flow on W. Wolfram Street and N. Mildred Avenue outside of our working hours.
 When we are working in the street, we have to close it to traffic for reasons of safety.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
 Outside of working hours, a lane will be left open for local traffic only.